EbubeStrong/JSON-Server-Routing/README.md

 Project Overview:

 This project demonstrates how to create an HTTP server using Express.js that returns JSON data with various HTTP status codes.
 It includes routes that return success, error, and "not found" responses with appropriate status codes.
 The server is built using Express.js, and the raw http module is included but ignored in version control (.gitignore).
+This is a from a group mini project by TechCrush

 # Features